Keeper-Security/Commander/README.md

 When a plugin is specified in a record, Commander will search in the plugins/ folder to load the module based on the name provided (e.g. mysql.py and active_directory.py).

+Check out the [plugins folder](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/plugins) for all of the available plugins.
 Keeper's team is expanding the number of plugins on an ongoing basis.
 If you need a particular plugin created, just let us know.

 ### Support
 We're here to help.
 If you need help integrating Keeper into your environment, contact us at ops@keepersecurity.com.